Providing a safe, compassionate and accepting space for personal growth

 Do you accept insurance?

 I have an "insurance friendly" practice.
 What does this mean?
-It means that while I am an out-of-network provider with all plans except Blue Cross Blue Shield PPO, I will be happy to provide you with detailed invoices that you can submit to your insurance company for subsequent reimbursement after each session.
+It means that while I am an out-of-network provider, I will be happy to provide you with detailed invoices that you can submit to your insurance company for subsequent reimbursement after each session.
 In my experience, I have found that it is often possible to receive moderate out-of-network reimbursement from your insurance company so long as you have a PPO or POS plan.
 The reimbursement rates vary highly by plan, but you may receive up to 100% of your out-of-pocket costs back from your insurance company.
 In addition to supplying you with invoices, I am more than happy to help you navigate the insurance process by counseling you on appropriate questions to ask your insurance company regarding treatment and reimbursement.

-Why don't I directly participate with most insurance companies?
+Why don't I directly participate with insurance companies?

 · Confidentiality -an insurance company can require the submission of sensitive treatment information from in-network providers, and I have no assurance that this information will be protected with the utmost of confidentiality once it is received by that company.
 By working out-of-network, I can better protect your privacy.